Buttigieg warns Southwest CEO he will hold airline accountable after 'meltdown' | KRDO

 A look at current numbers show why Buttigieg is so concerned.

-More than 3,100 flights within, into or out of the United States have already been canceled for Tuesday as of 7:15 p.m.
+Almost 3,200 flights within, into or out of the United States have been canceled for Tuesday as of 11:45 p.m.
 ET, according to flight tracking website FlightAware.

-Of those canceled flights, more than 2,650 were those of Southwest.
-That was almost two-thirds of all Southwest flights for Tuesday and a stunning 85% of all canceled flights in the United States.
+Of those canceled flights, some 2,691 were those of Southwest.
+That was almost two-thirds of all Southwest flights for Tuesday and a stunning 84% of all canceled flights in the United States.

 Today’s cancellations followed a full day of post-Christmas travel chaos, with 3,989 flights canceled on Monday — 2,909 of those being Southwest flights.